Long Covid: What is it and what are the symptoms?

 What are long Covid symptoms?

-Guidance for UK health workers describes long Covid as symptoms continuing for more than 12 weeks after an infection - severe or mild - and can't be explained by another cause.
+Guidance for UK health workers describes long Covid as symptoms continuing for more than 12 weeks after an infection - severe or mild - which can't be explained by another cause.

 According to the NHS, symptoms include: